3stacks/lukeboyle.com/blog-posts/2020/01/top-albums-of-last-decade.md

-# My favourite albums of 2019
+# My favourite albums of the 2010s

 | Metadata name | Value |
 | --------- | ------ |